QuentinJGMace/RobustFSL/README.md

     - run `python src/api/load_backbones_from_hub.py`
  This should download the backbones trained on miniimagenet used during my internship (they are publicly available here : https://huggingface.co/QuentinJG/ResNet18-miniimagenet and here : https://huggingface.co/QuentinJG/FeatResNet12-miniimagenet)

-2) Download the datasets
+2) Download the datasets (or download only the features)

     - MiniImagenet:

         You can download miniimagenet here : https://www.kaggle.com/datasets/arjunashok33/miniimagenet

-        The splits are avalaible on in this repo inside `splits/miniimagenet` and should be moved to the root of the miniimagenet folder
+        The splits are avalaible on in this repo inside `splits/miniimagenet` and should be moved to the root of the miniimagenet folder (data/miniimagenet)

-    - Cifar10 : TODO
+    - Cifar10 :
+        You can download Cifar10 here : https://www.cs.toronto.edu/~kriz/cifar.html (select the python version)

+        Then use the notebook read_data_cifar10.ipynb to format the dataset in a "one folder per class" manner.

+        The dataset should be placed in the "data/cifar10" folder

+    All data should be stored in a "data" folder at the root of the repository.

+    - Optionaly, one can download the features used for my work on this link https://drive.google.com/drive/folders/15RYB3y4qT4FU-PQlM0LTDwLGg2i8fv9i?usp=sharing

 3) Extract the features
     - run `python src/api/extract_features.py`